Juanx65/ArtTRT/README.md

 ```

 ---
+Note: We downloaded a part of the Imagnet Dataset from `https://huggingface.co/datasets/imagenet-1k/viewer/default/validation` and saved it in the `val_images` folder.

-Note: For the labels to function correctly, we utilize the script `format_dataset.py`.
+For the labels to function correctly, we utilize the script `format_dataset.py`.
 This script moves each image into its respective label folder, ensuring our code operates as expected.
 Ultimately, the dataset should adopt the following structure:

 ```
 val_images/